 The management plan for the commercial fishery is both species and area specific due to the high level of variability associated with each population in size, age at maturity, growth rates and other resource users from area to area.

-The native oyster (Angasi) fishery is also restricted to Georges Bay and is limited to two licences.
+The native oyster (Ostrea angasi) fishery is also restricted to Georges Bay and is limited to two licences.

-Katelysia cockles are limited to Ansons Bay with the number of licences restricted to three.
+The cockles (Katelysia) are limited to Ansons Bay with only the one licence.

-The total allowable catch for these species is determined by stock surveys undertaken every second year.
+The total allowable catch for these species is determined by stock surveys undertaken every two to three years.